Cookbook Collecting and Reviews

 Ingredients:

-- 3 cans of pineapple chunks in its own juice
+- 3 cans (20 oz) of pineapple chunks in its own juice

-- 3 cans of pear slices in its own juice1 package frozen pitted black cherries thawed
+- 2 cans (20 oz) of pear slices in its own juice

 - 1 box or good sized package of dried apricots

-- 1 large package sliced or slivered almonds (flat ones) -
+- 1 large package sliced or flat sliced almonds)

 - Dry Sherry